 8. He does what he loves

-“You have to love something to do well at it,” he says, urging people to take the jobs they love, instead of positions that look good on your resume.
+“You have to love something to do well at it,” he says, urging people to take the jobs they love instead of positions that look good on your resume.

-10. He uses cash, not credit
+9. He uses cash, not credit

 While most of us prefer the convenience of a credit card for our everyday purchases, Buffett uses hard cash.

-In fact, he told Yahoo!
-Finance editor-in-chief Andy Serwer in 2019 that he uses cash “98% of the time.
+He told Yahoo Finance in 2019 that he uses cash “98% of the time.
 If I’m in a restaurant, I’ll always pay cash.
 It’s just easier.”

-If you’re struggling to pay off your credit card debt, you might want to consider bundling up into a debt consolidation loan with a lower interest rate.
+If you’re struggling to pay off your credit card debt, you might consider bundling it into a debt consolidation loan with a lower interest rate.